-- 5.19 Article 2(12) of the IFR defines a merchant service charge (MSC) as "a fee paid by the payee to the acquirer in relation to card-based payment transactions".
+5.18 Article 2(12) of the IFR defines a merchant service charge (MSC) as "a fee paid by the payee to the acquirer in relation to card-based payment transactions".
 We consider that, under this definition, one-off or periodic fees are not part of the MSC: the MSC relates to the fees and charges that are payable on each transaction.
-Such fees may be fixed for each transaction or related to the value of the transaction. - 5.20 Article 12 states that interchange fees should be indicated separately from MSCs.
-Traditionally, the interchange fee would be considered to be an element of the MSC.
-However, Article 12 indicates that the MSC does not include interchange fees and so the merchant is to be given both: - the MSC (including all per-transaction charges associated with accepting the individual cardbased transaction, but excluding interchange fees and the fixed cost of services such as terminal provision) - the applicable interchange fee for that transaction (disaggregated from and displayed separately from the remainder of the MSC)
+Such fees may be fixed for each transaction or related to the value of the transaction.

+- 5.19 Article 12 states that interchange fees should be indicated separately from MSCs.
+This means the merchant is to be given both: - the MSC (including the interchange fee and all other per-transaction charges associated with accepting the individual card-based transaction, but excluding the fixed cost of services such as terminal provision) - the applicable interchange fee for that transaction (disaggregated from and displayed separately from the MSC)